bitrix24/b24restdocs/api-reference/chat-bots/commands/imbot-command-register.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for writing standards
 - parameter types are not specified
-- parameter requirements are not indicated
+- parameter mandatory status is not indicated
 - not all parameters have examples in the table
 - examples are missing
-- success response is absent
+- success response is missing
-- error response is absent
+- error response is missing
 - links to pages that have not yet been created are not specified

 {% endnote %}